ali-milani/GI_tract_segmentation_Kaggle/README.md

 The work has been organized into two primary notebooks:

 - **Orientation (EDA) notebook**: In this notebook I have tried to get to know the dataset and familiarize my self with the images and masks
 - **Segmentation notebook(s)**: These are the notebooks that contain the segmentation pipeline.
-I have included multiple versions of the work, in choronological order as I was gradually improving and debugging the pipleline, to document its development over time.
+I have included multiple versions of the work in a chronological order, as I was gradually improving the pipleline, to document its development over time.

 ---------------------------------------------